JuliaDSP/Deconvolution.jl/doc/index.rst

 Usage
 -----

-Currently ``Deconvolution.jl`` provides only one methd, but others will come in the future.
+Currently ``Deconvolution.jl`` provides only one methd, but others will hopefully come in the future.

 ``wiener`` function
 ~~~~~~~~~~~~~~~~~~~